 Note that while it put out less noise energy overall than the Excalibur, the LEM sometimes made a resonant noise that might be more annoying to some.
 (Probably from two pieces of sheet inside vibrating against each other.)
 We waited a while to be sure it was making this noise while we recorded the audio test.
 This may be a flaw in the construction of the machine we received, or it may be consistent throughout the line; even with some buzzing the LEM is still far quieter than the Hamilton Beach or the Presto.

 The LEM 1152 checks all the boxes in our testing.
 The horizontal-flow design with large square trays is easy to work with and helped this machine dry very evenly and quickly.

 The five roomy trays use a grid spacing perfect for most home dehydrating applications.
 If you decide that you want fine mesh to hold seeds or berries, or a solid sheet to make fruit leather, finding or cutting a square piece of material is much easier than trying to make something fit the round machines.

 Top Pick: LEM Products 1152

-With a design that makes loading and clean-up simple, this is a larger-capacity dehydrator that performs well in any drying task, with great features for the price.
+With a design that makes loading and cleaning up simple, this is a large-capacity dehydrator that performs well in any drying task, with great features for the price.

 The elephant in the room when we were testing these machines is the forty-year reputation of Excalibur dehydrators as the best of the best; LEM started out making meat-processing equipment for hunters in 1991, and they’re definitely the underdog.